klittle314/IHI_Covid_Public/README.md

 Kevin Little led the development of the code and managed the project, reverse engineering the PowerBI display on the IHI website.

 ## Acknowledgements
-Neel Vora, Director of Business Applications at IHI, conducted critical tests of the output files and modified the PowerBI code to read the CSV files produced by the R code.
+Neel Vora, Director of Business Applications at IHI, conducted critical tests of the output files and adjusted PowerBI code to access the CSV files produced by the R code.
 Lloyd Provost, Associates in Process Improvment, consulted frequently on logical questions and guided parameter choices.

 ## License
 This project is licensed under the MIT License -- see the LICENSE.md file for details.